Arunachal celebrates International Day of Yoga in 45 locations | Law-Order

 Union Law Minister Kiren Rijiju led the event at Dong in Anjaw district, bordering China.

-It is the eastern-most village in India, near the point where the borders of India, China, and Myanmar meet.
+It is the eastern-most village in India, near the point where borders of India, China and Myanmar meet.

 Dong receives the first sunrise in India, thus earning it the nickname 'India's Land of the Rising Sun'.